 This course deals with the relationships between crystal chemistry, atomic structure and the properties of minerals, and teaches students how to use these relationships to make identifications.
 The students will also learn fundamental principles for the more detailed study of igneous, sedimentary and metamorphic rocks.

-GLG 221 Structural Geology /4 cr. hrs./8 periods (2 lec., 6 lab)
+GLG 110 Environmental Geology and Natural Hazards /3 cr. hrs./ 3 periods (3 lec.)

-□ Prerequisites: Trigonometry and GLG 101 or equivalent required: GLG 102 recommended.
+□Prerequisite: GLG 101 or equivalent.